stevencombs/retrocombs.github.io/_posts/2021/2021-01-21-cobi-m60-patton.md

 ## Video Outline

-Before I begin, I have to get the dog off my instructions! (video)
+Before I begin, I have to get the dog off my instructions!

 ### Why this video?